7 Steps For Building a Trading Strategy

 Put simply, a trading strategy is a set of predefined rules which combine to determine when, and how, a trader enters and exits a financial market.

 A trading strategy is essential for any trader, professional or otherwise.
-Traders who enter and exit the financial markets at will, without ever creating a list of stipulations for doing so, are very unlikely to ever be successful.
+Traders who enter and exit the financial markets at will, without ever creating a list of conditions and rules for doing so, are very unlikely to ever be successful.

 Trading strategies depend largely on the individual trader, their trading profile, style, appetite for risk and available capital.
 There is no one "holy grail" type trading strategy which will be suitable and successful for every trader.

-The prospect of creating your own trading strategy may appear a daunting one.
+The prospect of building a trading strategy yourself may appear a daunting one.
 The good news is that creating a trading strategy is really quite straightforward.
 The bad news is that creating a profitable one is a lot more difficult.

-In order to help you out, we have compiled a list of seven steps to help you on your way to creating a trading strategy.
+In order to help you out, we have compiled a list of seven steps to help you on your way to successfully building a trading strategy.

 1) Choose Your Market

 Although this may seem like an obvious first step, it is by all means an important one.
 Trading strategies will depend on the market which it is being traded on.
-What might work on commodities will not necessarily work on stocks.
+What might work on the commodity market will not necessarily work in the stock market.

-Once you have chosen your desired market, if you have not done so already, ensure that you educate yourself thoroughly on the intricacies of that particular market.
+Once you have chosen your desired market, if you have not done so already, ensure that you educate yourself thoroughly on that particular market.

 2) Choose Your Style

 Next you must pick your style of trading.
-This is largely determined by the time frame by which you wish to trade.
+This is largely determined by which time frame you want to trade on.

-Do you want to sit in front of your trading terminal all day, entering and exiting multiple trades throughout the day?
+Are you happy sitting in front of your trading terminal all day, entering and exiting multiple trades throughout the session?
 If so, scalping could be a good fit.

 Perhaps you are only planning to trade part-time around other commitments, if so swing trading may be more suitable for you.

-The amount of time you plan to put into trading is a very important factor when creating trading strategies.
+The amount of time you plan to put into trading is a very important factor when building a trading strategy.
 Scalpers trade in large volumes each day, constantly entering and exiting the market, seeking just a few pips of profit per trade.
 Swing traders, on the other hand, will leave trades open for days, weeks or even months at a time.

-This is something that very much depends on each trader, there is no "best" type of trading for all traders.
+This is something that very much depends on each trader; there is no "best" trading style which will apply to everyone.